Info for companies about cosmetics

 The Austrian Food Codex (abbreviated to Codex) summarises, among other things, what is generally accepted in Austria.
 It is an objectivised expert opinion.
 It is used to publish technical terms, definitions, test methods and assessment principles as well as guidelines "for the manufacture and placing on the market of goods".
 Chapters relevant for cosmetics manufacturers are

-International guidelines and ratings
+International guidelines and assessments

 Placing on the market of cosmetics